Tall Girl

 Tall Girl is a 2019 American teen romantic comedy film directed by Nzingha Stewart, from a screenplay by Sam Wolfson.
 The film stars Ava Michelle, Griffin Gluck, Sabrina Carpenter, Paris Berelc, Luke Eisner, Clara Wilsey, Anjelika Washington, Rico Paris, Angela Kinsey, and Steve Zahn.

-It was released by Netflix on September 13, 2019.
+The film was released by Netflix on September 13, 2019, and received mixed reviews.
+It later got a sequel released in February 2022.